 1. Most Important Goals

-- Designing a home with an architectural structure bioclimatic high efficiency, despite being built on a site on the northern slope of a hill.
-Therefore, to show that, regardless of the shape and orientation of a site, you can build a building with a good bioclimatic behavior.
+- Designing a home with a bioclimatic architectural high efficiency, despite being built on a plot on the northern slope of a hill.
+Therefore, we want to show that, regardless of the shape and orientation of a site, you can build a building with a good bioclimatic behavior.

-- Experiment with new eco-friendly materials, such as tongue and groove boards based coating wood fiber, high-density monolayer organic mortars, natural stone cladding ventilated chamber, laminated flooring, security sunscreens, etc ... ..
+- Experimenting with new eco-friendly materials, such as those based panels crushed almond shells, mortars monolayer organic, natural stone cladding ventilated chamber, inverted roofs with stone, etc ... ..

 2. Architectural Solution

-As in the House Guaita (in fact Seve House is located a few meters away), the land is located on the northern slope of a hill, with magnificent views.
-This situation greatly complicates the design bioclimatic housing, as it makes solar yields.
+The plot has a steep slope and is situated on the northern slope of a hill, with magnificent views.
+This situation greatly complicates the design bioclimatic housing, and solar inputs difficult.

-The building structure is a reinterpretation of the Spanish patio.
-The rooms are arranged around a central covered courtyard.
-Thus, the homes stay cool in summer (when opening the upper windows of the patio, hot air is removed by chimney effect), and keep warm in winter (when they close the windows above the patio, it becomes a gases).
+The housing structure is a reinterpretation of Spanish courtyard.
+The rooms are arranged around a central courtyard covered.
+Thus, the house stays cool in summer (when opening the upper windows of the patio, hot air is removed by chimney effect), and stays warm in winter (when closed the glass top patio, it becomes a gases).